justinoboyle/BeautifulDiscord/README.md

 ## More detailed command line usage

 Just invoke the script when installed.
-If you don't pass the `--css` and `--js` flags, the resources will be placed wherever the Discord app resources are found, which is not a very convenient location.
+If you don't pass the `--css` and `--js` flags, the resources will be placed wherever the Discord app resources are found.

 **NOTE:** Discord has to be running for this to work in first place.
 The script works by scanning the active processes and looking for the Discord ones.